We’re using Outlook with Kerio Connect for which we also installed the Outlook Connector.

 When you start Outlook, choose the Zimbra Mail Profile and you’ll automatically be prompted for your credentials and Zimbra server settings to further configure the account.

 However, when you read this, chances are that you no longer have this Zimbra Mail Profile or want to add additional Zimbra accounts.
-You can then still use the legacy method as described below.
+In that case, you can then still use another method as discussed in this guide.

 Alternative 1: Use the Mail applet in Control Panel